xxoolm/LuaNode/README.md

 ======================================
 ## EXAMPLES:

-Build the simple project in the examples directory.
+* simple: This is a sample to show how to create an os task.
+Build the example by type `make` or `make rebuild` in the example directory.

+* lua_test: A lua sample.

 ======================================
 ## CONTACT ME: